mmalc/iDAAS/README.md

 * Data: We currently are moving to support DDLs for SQL Server, Maria DB (MySQL) and Postgres.
 This is because there is wide adoption of these within healthcare.
 The first few implementations with be SQL Server DDL centric as well finalize data model validation.
 We also intend to expand towards NoSQL standards quickly as we continue to implement new features.
 Connected Health/iDAAS overall objective is to simplify data integration and interoperability needs.
 By establishing a platform initally this enabled the team to focus on the overall industry needs and work through them and establish capabilities for each.
 As the capabilities were worked through components have been developed to address these needs.

-# Other Contributions within Source
-Within each component of the platform we wanted to try and ensure to help developers and provide common implementation direction as we get feedback and continue to expand the iDAAS platforms footprint across SIs (Systems Integrators) and organizations.

-The following common directories can be fond in every solution as materials are available:

-* content: This directory is intended to maintain any content published about the platform.
-Within this directory is the Development documentation and implementation guides along with images that are leveraged within the content or site to help ensure everyone has all the available materials.
-* platform-scripts: designed to assist implementation with scripts that can be downloaded and leveraged.
-It should be understood that these scripts will need to be tweaked, mostly to address base implemented directories of solutions.
-The intent for them is to be able to start the products and enable implementors to quickly get the products running.
-* test-data: as you begin to become familiar with the code you will find test-data where we can provide it, these are typically around components that support industry standards based connectivity.

-# iDAAS Platform
-The problem of healthcare connectivity and data enablement has been around for decades.
-Vendors have had long standing practices of limiting paying customers to the data within the systems they operate and manage.
-As healthcare organizations prepare for their digital experiences, or look to re-evaluate their current digital experience capabilities, this is no longer a practice that can be tolerated or endured.
-Within iDAAS, this is the component responsible for providing connectivity to the clinical based industry standards of HL7 v2 messages and FHIR.
-From an integration connectivity and standards perspective it can demonstrates the processesing HL7v2 messages of the following types from any vendor and any specifc message version from 2.1 to 2.8: ADT (Admissions), ORM (Orders), ORU (Results), SCH (Schedules), PHA (Pharmacy), MFN (Master File Notifications), MDM (Medical Document Management) and VXU (Vaccinations).
-With the final CMS rule around Interoperability we have also added FHIR R4 Support.

 Here is a general visual of how iDAAS fits in and can enable innovation and solving the problem of integration innovation in the clinical space:
 <p align="center" >
 <img src="content/images/iDAAS-Platform/iDAAS%20-%20High%20Level%20Solution%20Overview.png" alt="Healthcare Integration" width="500" height="350" />